VR-Rathod/Code-Note/pages/Introduction.md

 	-
 	- [[Microsoft SQL Server]] : A relational database management system developed by Microsoft, often used in enterprise environments.
 -
+- ## APIs & Query Languages
+	- [[GraphQL]] - **GraphQL** is a query language for APIs and a runtime for executing those queries with your existing data.
+It was developed by **Facebook** and offers a more flexible and efficient alternative to REST APIs.
+-
 - ## CMS (Content Management Systems)
+  collapsed:: true
 	- [[WordPress]] :- A widely used, open-source CMS known for its ease of use, vast theme/plugin ecosystem, and flexibility for building various websites from blogs to e-commerce stores.
 	-
 	- [[Joomla]] :- A flexible and powerful CMS that allows for the creation of complex websites with various extensions and templates.